 - The tax strategy protects shareholder value in terms of the overall tax burden and cash flows in a manner consistent with the Group’s obligations as a responsible UK tax payer.

-- The Group is well aware of all of its statutory and legal obligations and is continuing to work with HMRC towards ultimately achieving “low risk” status.
+- The Group is well aware of all of its statutory and legal obligations and is continuing to work alongside HMRC in maintaining its “low risk” status.